If Crimson Was Your Colour

-"If Crimson Was Your Colour" is a single of the Swedish doom metal band Witchcraft released by Rise Above Records in 2006.
+"If Crimson Was Your Colour" is a single of the Swedish occult rock band Witchcraft released by Rise Above Records in 2006.
 Both tracks were previously unreleased.

 Pressing information

 The single was originally released on red vinyl, clear vinyl and black vinyl.
 In 2007, it was repressed on green vinyl, blue vinyl and brown vinyl.
 According to Rise Above, the following quantities were printed: